 Impact

 Several studies have been conducted on the effectiveness of AVANCE programming over the last 30 years.
 Outcomes demonstrate that our Parent-Child Education Program (PCEP) increases parenting knowledge, improves parent-child interactions, increases parent empowerment, and promotes social connectedness.
-Studies have also found that PCEP promotes positive early academic outcomes for children, including increased school-readiness
+Studies have also found that PCEP promotes positive early academic outcomes for children, including increased school-readiness and better attendance.

-Who We’ve Served in 2021-22
+Who We Served in 2024-2025

 Children